By Ronnie Weston| April 14, 2014 at 5:14 PM CDT - Updated July 21 at 10:22 AM

 The other changes:

 Lake Columbia, remove the protected slot limit and reduced creel limit on largemouth bass.
 New daily limit is the 10-fish statewide limit but only one bass can be over 20 inches long.

 Lake Hindsville, discontinue the catch-and-release regulation on largemouth bass and return to the statewide 10-fish daily limit.

 Add Monticello High School Pond to the Family Fishing Program.
-This is a 2-acre lake on Clyde Ross Drive that is owned by the Monticello School
+This is a 2-acre lake on Clyde Ross Drive that is owned by the Monticello School District.

 Lower White Oak Lake, daily limits of 50 bream and five channel catfish.
 The lake has been renovated extensively.